Enable Girls Living in Extreme Poverty to Achieve Financial Independence Through the Power of Education.

 Edu-GIRLS focuses on the education of impoverished girls.
 We customize our program delivery and services to overcome all constraints due to the unique circumstance of girls living in poverty, who face economic hardship, a gender bias and a pressure to get married young while dealing with demands of their time at home.

 We stay with our girls until they are financially independent.
 Through career counseling, placement support and vocational/college scholarships, Edu-GIRLS stays with the girls till they become income earners.

-Children living in such extreme poverty deserve a fighting chance – and that starts with education.
+These girls deserve a fighting chance – and that starts with education.
 Together, we can provide these girls with the key out of poverty

 With Vimukti as a proof of concept, we are on the way to cracking the glass ceiling of entrenched urban poverty.

 Rotary International’s Literacy Action Groups covered Edu-GIRLS in their February newsletter.
 This is an excerpt from that newsletter.

 The World Bank estimates the cost to society of not educating girls at $15–30 trillion!
 Or put simply, educating girls changes everything!

 Such education reduces infant and maternal mortality, improves children’s health and upbringing, reduces poverty, improves entire economies and reduces population growth.
 It counters climate change.

 The World Bank has identified, based on its global experience, a series of interventions which are effective in encouraging girls to finish high school.